 Many people are taking advantage of all the new job opportunities popping up in the healthcare field.
-With aging baby boomers and the introduction of telehealth, and increasing awareness of mental health and addiction, there has come a higher demand for health care services.
+With aging baby boomers, the introduction of telehealth, and increasing awareness of mental health and addiction, there is now a higher demand for healthcare services.
 One of the most frequently asked questions of job seekers is if you need to include a cover letter with your resume and how to write a professional-looking cover letter.

-Once you learn how to write an eye-catching cover letter and resume, head on over to the jobs board at Behavioral Health Jobs to take the next step toward finding your dream job in healthcare.
-We maintain up-to-date postings of the best behavioral health jobs on the market.
+Once you learn how to write an eye-catching cover letter and resume, head to the jobs board at Behavioral Health Jobs to take the next step toward finding your dream job in healthcare.
+We maintain up-to-date postings of the best behavioral health job opportunities available.

 Your cover letter should be formatted like a formal letter and should be no more than one page in length.
 To begin, you will need to create your heading.
 This is often the easiest part of the cover letter since there is no need to draw your creativity.
-Your heading should include:
+Your heading should include the following:

 - The date you are sending your resume to the employer

 - The contact information for the hiring manager (name, email address, company address, and company phone number)

 Your heading should always include your phone number and email address, at the very least, so you can be contacted to set up an interview.